What’s in a Hazard (Safety) Element?

-The Safety Element is a required element of the General Plan by the State.
-The goal of the Safety Element is to reduce the potential short and long-term risk of death, injuries, property damage, and economic and social dislocation resulting from fires, floods, droughts, earthquakes, landslides, climate change, and other hazards.
-State law requires jurisdictions to update the Safety Element upon the next revision of the Housing Element.
+The Hazard Element is a required element of the General Plan by the State.
+The goal of the Hazard Element is to reduce the potential short and long-term risk of death, injuries, property damage, and economic and social dislocation resulting from fires, floods, droughts, earthquakes, landslides, climate change, and other hazards.
+State law requires jurisdictions to update the Hazard Element upon the next revision of the Housing Element.
 The major hazards listed in Environmental Hazards Element in Hayward include:

 - Sea Level Rise

 - Airport Hazards